IBIO4490/final_project-manrique_robayo/README.md

 ```
 ### FuseFormer

 Run the following commands in a different enviroment, not in ldm.
+Note that in this environment you must have Python >= 3.6 and Pytorch >= 1.0 and corresponding torchvision.
 ```
 cd FuseFormer
 pip install -r requirements.txt